|by L. James Hammond|

 Some of the characters in Shakespeare’s plays remind us of Oxford himself.
 Two examples are Bertram, the protagonist of All’s Well That Ends Well, and Posthumus, the protagonist of Cymbeline.
 Like Oxford, Bertram and Posthumus were of noble birth, and became royal wards after their fathers died.
 Like Oxford, Posthumus married his guardian’s daughter, and later was taken in by false reports of his wife’s infidelity.
 Like Oxford, Bertram and Posthumus treated their wives harshly, and behaved selfishly.
 Like Oxford, Bertram and Posthumus were hungry for military glory.
 Like Oxford, Bertram complains bitterly about being kept at court, and not permitted to travel; like Oxford, Bertram is so eager for foreign adventure that he leaves the court secretly, without his monarch’s permission.

 But the character in which Oxford expressed himself most fully is Hamlet.
-Hamlet is lifelike and credible because he’s based on the person the author knew best--himself.
-Critics have often described Hamlet as a genius; Mark Van Doren called Hamlet, “that unique thing in literature, a credible genius".
-Needless to say, Hamlet’s creator was also a genius.
-Frank Harris argued that Hamlet’s traits can be found in many other Shakespearean characters; “if we combine”, writes Harris, “the characters of Romeo, the poet-lover, and of Jaques, the pensive-sad philosopher [in As You Like It], we have almost the complete Hamlet".
-Harris argues that the recurrence of Hamlet’s traits in other characters indicates that Hamlet represents the author himself.
-Another critic, Louis Halle, pointed out that Hamlet’s philosophical attitude is also found in the sonnets, “which might have been written by Hamlet as he grew older".
+Hamlet is lifelike and credible because he’s based on the person the author knew best — himself.
+Critics have often described Hamlet as a genius; Mark Van Doren called Hamlet, “that unique thing in literature, a credible genius.”39 Needless to say, Hamlet’s creator was also a genius.
+Frank Harris argued that Hamlet’s traits can be found in many other Shakespearean characters; “if we combine”, writes Harris, “the characters of Romeo, the poet-lover, and of Jaques, the pensive-sad philosopher [in As You Like It], we have almost the complete Hamlet.”40 Harris argues that the recurrence of Hamlet’s traits in other characters indicates that Hamlet represents the author himself.
+Another critic, Louis Halle, pointed out that Hamlet’s philosophical attitude is also found in the sonnets, “which might have been written by Hamlet as he grew older.”41

 It’s widely accepted that Polonius is a satire of Lord Burghley, Oxford’s father-in-law.
 Oxford married Burghley’s daughter, while Hamlet has a relationship with Polonius’ daughter, Ophelia.
 Burghley wrote maxims for his son that are similar to those that Polonius gives the departing Laertes.
 Stratfordians are unable to explain how the Stratford man could have become acquainted with the maxims that Burghley wrote for his son, and they’re also unable to explain how the Stratford man dared to satirize Elizabeth’s most powerful minister.

-In 1622, Henry Peacham published a book in which he listed those who, during Elizabeth’s reign, “honored poesie with their pens and practice...Edward Earl of Oxford, the Lord Buckhurst, Henry Lord Paget, our phoenix, the noble Sir Philip Sidney, M. Edward Dyer, M. Edmund Spenser, Master Samuel Daniel, with sundry others whom (together with those admirable wits yet living and so well known) not out of envy, but to avoid tediousness, I overpass.”
+In 1622, Henry Peacham published The Compleat Gentleman, in which he listed those who, during Elizabeth’s reign, “honored poesie with their pens and practice...Edward Earl of Oxford, the Lord Buckhurst, Henry Lord Paget, our phoenix, the noble Sir Philip Sidney, M. Edward Dyer, M. Edmund Spenser, Master Samuel Daniel, with sundry others whom (together with those admirable wits yet living and so well known) not out of envy, but to avoid tediousness, I overpass.”
 Why was Shakespeare not mentioned?
-The Stratford man, having died in 1616, wasn’t one of those poets “yet living".
-"It can only be”, says Ogburn, “that his name was subsumed in another’s."
+The Stratford man, having died in 1616, wasn’t one of those poets “yet living.”
+“It can only be”, says Ogburn, “that his name was subsumed in another’s.”46

 Though the concealment of Oxford’s authorship is one of the strangest facts in the history of literature, it isn’t entirely without precedent.
-The works ascribed to the Roman playwright Terence were thought by many to have been written by Scipio and Laelius; Cicero names Laelius as the author.
-But since Scipio and Laelius, like Oxford, were noblemen, they couldn't appear in public as playwrights.
-In the early nineteenth century, Sir Walter Scott published his novels anonymously to avoid disgracing the family name.
+The works ascribed to the Roman playwright Terence were thought by many to have been written by someone else — by a nobleman who didn’t want his name associated with plays.48 In the early 19th century, Sir Walter Scott published several novels anonymously to avoid disgracing the family name.